Tywanna Smith

-Tywanna Smith (born August 17, 1982), née Tywanna Inmon, is a professional sports manager, author and former professional basketball player.
+Tywanna Smith (born August 17, 1982), née Tywanna Inmon, is a sports executive, author and former professional basketball player.
 She is the author of Surviving the Lights: A Professional Athlete's Playbook to Avoiding the Curse.

 Playing career

 Ole Miss, 2000–2004

 Tywanna Smith played college basketball for Ole Miss as a starter for four years.
 She was selected to be captain of the team in the 2003–04 season, her senior year.
 At the postseason team banquet, she was presented with award for the highest grade point average.
 Her academic achievements earned her a spot on the 2003 SEC Winter Academic Honor Roll.

 On March 4, 2004, in an SEC Tournament game against Alabama, she pulled down 13 rebounds, which is tied for the third best number of rebounds in an SEC Tournament game.